“Monmouth Beach” Senators

 Senator Cattell was one of 20 prominent citizens to join together to form the Monmouth Beach Association in the late-1800s.
 Incorporated in the Spring of 1871, the Monmouth Beach Association is largely credited with drawing up the blueprints for our borough.
 The Salem, NJ native, born in February 1816, was a respected New Jersey banker and state legislator prior to his election to the Senate.
 He was also a member of the first U.S. Civil Service Commission and also served on the NJ Board of Tax Assessors and NJ State Board of Education.

 In May 1868, Cattell was one of 35 Senators to vote to convict President Johnson.
 The measure fell just one vote short of the two-thirds majority necessary to remove a US President.
 New Jersey’s other Senator, Frederick T. Frelinghuysen, also voted to convict the Democratic president.
-His great-grandson, U.S. Rep. Rodney Frelinghuysen, represents New Jersey’s 11th district in the US Congress today and in December 1999 joined with a House majority and voted to impeach President Bill Clinton.
-Congressman Frelinghuysen is retiring next year after 11 terms.
+His great-grandson, U.S. Rep. Rodney Frelinghuysen, who represented New Jersey’s 11th district in the US Congress for 22 years, joined with a House majority and voted to impeach President Bill Clinton in December 1999.
+Congressman Frelinghuysen retired on 2019.

 Senator Cattell and his associates (including George Robeson, then U.S. Navy Secretary under President Ulysses S. Grant) had acquired the land that now encompasses Monmouth Beach from Dr. Arthur V. Conover.
 The Freehold physician had bought the tract for $5 an acre in 1865 from the heirs of Major Henry Wardell, the great-great grandson of the area’s first settler, Eliakim Wardell.